 If you owe a fine at the library, for parking, if you have an academic requirement still to meet, or if you have a financial obligation related to tuition or fees, a hold is placed on your account.
 Holds prevent your diploma and transcripts from being released.
 To find out about any holds or to otherwise address them, please contact the Solution Center at 717.560.8254 or by email.
 The Solution Center is open from 8 am-5 pm Monday-Thursday, 8 am-4 pm on Friday.

-If you have met all academic requirements and have no holds on your account, diplomas will be sent to you electronically on the day of graduation and then a hard copy will be mailed to you within a couple weeks of the ceremony to the address given on your Application for Graduation.
+If you have no holds on your account, diplomas will be sent to you electronically on the day of graduation and then a hard copy will be mailed to you within a couple of weeks of the ceremony.

 The graduation cycles for all locations occur every December, Spring/May, and August.